 |Account of professional practice (APP) and Mapping matrix, Development plan, Statements from 2 referees (1700 words).
 Handbook

 ||E-portfolio, including Mapping matrix, Development plan, Statements from two referees (20 minutes professional dialogue).
 Handbook|

 Fellowship (maps to UKPSF Descriptor 2).
 Appropriate for academics with existing HE teaching experience; may also be suitable for professional services staff with significant responsibility for teaching and supporting student learning.

 |Account of professional practice (APP) and mapping matrix, development plan, statements from 2 referees (3000 words).
 Handbook

 ||E-portfolio, including: Mapping matrix, Development plan, Statements from two referees (30 minutes professional dialogue).
 Handbook|

 Senior Fellowship (maps to UKPSF Descriptor 3).
-For experienced staff who can demonstrate a sustained record of effectiveness in learning & teaching, including the organisation, management and leadership of teaching provision.
-May be academic staff or those in professional services with roles in leading learning and teaching initiatives.
+For staff who can demonstrate a sustained record of effectiveness in leadership of learning & teaching, including curriculum development, organisation and management roles, mentoring and development of other staff.
+Appropriate for those staff in leadership or management roles, e.g. (Deputy) Heads of School and colleagues leading learning and teaching initiatives.